 Aditya Nair studies images that symbolised wars and revolutions in an attempt to understand what makes them iconic.

-The image of Jamyang Yeshi, a Tibetan youth, haunted the Indian news media in March, last year.
+The image of Jamyang Yeshi, a Tibetan youth running ablaze, haunted the Indian news media in March, this year.
 Yeshi immolated himself during a protest against the India visit of Chinese President Hu Jintao.
-Have you wondered what makes such kind of photos indelible?
+The image brings to mind another image of Buddhist monk Thích Quang Đuc, who set himself on fire in Saigon, Vietnam, in protest of the oppressive policies of the Catholic regime at the time.
+Have you ever wondered what makes these photographs indelible?
+How do they achieve their iconic status?
 Why are they so difficult to forget?
-How do they acheive their iconic status?

 Portraying Defining Moments

 On 14 August 1947, Jawaharlal Nehru stood before a free India to give his first speech as the Prime Minister.
 The photograph of Nehru holding the Indian flag became the defining moment of India’s struggle.

 Giving Us Our Heroes

 Amongst the most popular photographs ever made is a portrait of Che Guevara by Alberto Korda.
 The image, titled Guerrillero Heroico, shows a sombre Che at a memorial service for victims of an explosion.
 The image attained iconic status, almost ten years later, when Irish artist Jim Fitzpatrick started circulating stylised posters of Korda’s image to protest Guevara’s death.

 Images have often been made solely with the purpose of being symbols.
 In 1955, Rosa Parks, who later became the first lady of the American Civil Rights Movement,was ordered to give up her bus seat for white passengers.
 She was then arrested for refusing.